uwacsp/cits5503/Labs/Lab6WebApplication.md

 ### [Step 4] Adding the load balancer

-[1] Create an application load balancer – note that you will have to use two subnets for this – we are not going to load balance between the subnets so you can choose any other one in addition to the subnet with your instance in it.
+[1] Create an application load balancer as you did last week

 [2] Choose the security group – it must allow HTTP